|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms > Clitocybe eccentrica|

 [Basidiomycota > Agaricales > Tricholomataceae > Clitocybe . . . ]

 by Michael Kuo

-Gills: Running down the stem; fairly crowded; white or buff.
+Gills: Running down the stem; crowded; shallow; short-gills frequent; whitish.

-Stem: 3-5 cm long; up to 7 mm thick; often somewhat off-center (hence the species name); more or less equal; dry; smooth or finely hairy above, densely hairy ("strigose") at the extreme base; with white rhizomorphs attached.
+Stem: 2–4.5 cm long; 2–6 mm thick; often a little off-center; more or less equal; dry; bald above, but densely hairy ("strigose") at the base; with white rhizomorphs attached.

-Chemical Reactions: KOH on cap surface yellowish to yellow.
+Chemical Reactions: KOH and iron salts negative on cap surface.

 Cite this page as:

 Kuo, M. (2021, October).
 Clitocybe eccentrica.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/clitocybe_eccentrica.html